prsephton/Rover/README.md

 ## Approach:

-At first glance, thie requirements are trivial.
+At first glance, the requirements are trivial.
 The **naive solution** is to build a software representation of the mars rover (as a class), and then place it (the rover object) on a grid class, and move the rover around on the grid.